PleasingFungus/Silicon-Zeroes/community/HOWTO.md

 Lines beginning with `#` are treated as comments and ignored.

+### More Tests

+If you only have one or a few tests, players may be able to exploit this by only producing the outputs those tests expect, rather than solving a broader problem.

+Creating large number of tests, perhaps via a script, is sometimes a better approach.

 ## Initial Modules

 If you want to have puzzles start with some modules pre-placed (perhaps so that players only have a limited number of them available), you'll want to add an `initial.mftsv` file.